code0wl/crud-react/README.md

 #### List of urls (test with postman or chrome)
-Server starts at port 3000, can be configured in server.js GET/ http://localhost:3000/addresses
+Server starts at port 3000, can be configured in server.js

+GET/ http://localhost:3000/addresses
 GET/ http://localhost:3000/address/id (zerobased starting at 0)
 POST/ http://localhost:3000/addresses (creates new item(s))
 PUT/ http://localhost:3000/addresses/id (creates new item(s))
 DELETE/ http://localhost:3000/addresses/id (removes item id, has no interface can be tested with Postman)

-PUT does o not have an interface.
-Did not have time to complete assignment for the design, but this works inside of postman or any other REST tester

 #### Delivery
 - Add Address